-Sulfur (S) is an important plant nutrient essential to produce healthy plants with high yields.
+Sulphur (sulfur, S) is an important plant nutrient essential to produce healthy plants with high yields.
 No matter the crop, fruit, vegetables, grains, or pasture crops, they all need sulfur to reach their full yield potential.
 This important secondary macronutrient plays a role in soil health and fertility, contributing to the overall sustainability of agricultural ecosystems.

-In the past, sulfur deficiency wasn’t a major concern for growers across the US due to ample supplies from organic matter and sulfur emissions.
+In the past, sulfur deficiency wasn’t a major concern for growers across Canada due to ample supplies from organic matter and sulfur emissions.
 Industrial processes provided much of plants’ sulfur needs through atmospheric release.
 Yet, in the last three decades, recent legislation aimed at improving air quality has reduced sulfur emissions and drastically lowered atmospheric sulfur availability in North America.
 Coupled with increased crop productivity leading to higher sulfur uptake during harvest, both visible and hidden sulfur deficiencies are now more common in many regions.
 With agriculture’s expanding scale depleting soil sulfur further, the demand for sulfur and sulfate-based fertilizers has grown.

 What is the role of Sulfur in plant development?